ACICT-DEPI/ONL1_DAT1_M1e-Super-Store-Sales/README.md

 ![](images/intro.png)

 Superstore is a fictional retail company based in the United States.
 They specialize in selling furniture, office supplies, and technology products.This project focuses on analyzing sales performance, customer segmentation, profitability, shipping performance, and forecasting using a superstore's dataset.
 Additionally, data modeling, validation, governance, and outlier analysis were conducted to ensure accurate results and insights.

+## Objectives
+- Data Understanding: Analyze and understand the dataset structure, including key variables and relationships.

+- Data Cleaning: Handle missing values, outliers, and ensure the data is accurate for analysis.

+- Exploratory Data Analysis (EDA): Perform EDA to gain initial insights and spot trends.

+- Data Visualization: Create dashboards and visual representations to communicate findings.

+- Insights & Recommendations: Based on the analysis, provide actionable insights and recommendations.

 ## Dataset
 The dataset used for this project comes from a superstore's sales records and contains 9994 transactions that occurred from 2014 to 2017.
 This dataset encompasses a wide range of information, including order specifics, geographical data, and product-related data, offering insights into operations, customer behavior, profitability, and logistics.
 ### Columns Overview: